 9 groups of violations:

-The decision includes granting shops and establishments covered by the regulation a period ranging from (90-180) days to regularize their status, provided that the current regulation of fines and penalties for municipal violations will continue to apply until the end of the regularization period for each group of municipal violations.
+The decision included granting shops and establishments covered by the regulation a period ranging between (90-180) days to reconcile their status, provided that the current regulation of fines and penalties for municipal violations will continue to operate until the end of the reconciliation period for each group of municipal violations.

-The Ministry also emphasized that the high percentage of violations for which a warning is sufficient without applying a fine when the violation is committed the first time will enhance the level of awareness of compliance with municipal laws, regulations and requirements, as the fine in the table will only be applied when the violation is committed for the second time after the violator has been informed through the warning of the violation and its consequent penalty and effects.
+The Ministry also emphasized that the high percentage of violations for which a warning is sufficient without applying a fine when the violation is committed the first time will enhance the level of awareness of compliance with municipal laws, regulations and requirements, as the fine in the table will only be applied when the violation is committed for the second time after the violator has been informed through the warning of the violation and its consequences.
+The Ministry also emphasized that the high percentage of violations for which a warning is sufficient without applying a fine when the violation is committed the first time will enhance the level of awareness of compliance with municipal laws, regulations and requirements.